kellylougheed/device-o/README.md

 <b>This app was built in Ruby on Rails, JavaScript, jQuery, HTML, CSS, and Bootstrap.</b>

-Device-O! quizzes students on literary devices in preparation for AP English or AP Latin.
+Device-o! quizzes students on literary devices in preparation for AP English or AP Latin.

 <h2>Features:</h2>